HolmQ84/DSDB-Exam-Project/Readme.md

 - Collaborators (Also scrapped from Genius.com) -> [Collaborators](https://www.genius.com)

 The data we use in the application is cleaned from different unused values, which includes:
-- Duplicates (We just show the highest rank of a given song)
+- Duplicates (We just show the highest rank of a given songInfo)
 - Other values we didn't know what to use for

 We store the different information from the songs in different databases, to show our ability to use them,